Tottenham v Brighton: How to watch on Amazon Prime

 Tottenham v Brighton will kick off at 12:30pm on Boxing Day (Thursday 26th December) 2019.

-- The right way to watch Amazon Prime Premier League video games in your TV
+- How one can watch Amazon Prime Premier League video games in your TV

-You possibly can watch Tottenham v Brighton on Amazon Prime by their Premier League web page.
+You’ll be able to watch Tottenham v Brighton on Amazon Prime by way of their Premier League web page.

-All you must do is choose which recreation you wish to watch from the checklist.
+All you’ll want to do is choose which recreation you need to watch from the record.

-In case you don’t have an account, try the most recent Amazon Prime provides together with a 30-day free trial that will provide you with full entry to all Premier League video games on the platform.
+Should you don’t have an account, try the most recent Amazon Prime affords together with a 30-day free trial that will provide you with full entry to all Premier League video games on the platform.

-A subscription normally prices simply £7.99 per 30 days and contains the complete Amazon Prime Video library in addition to free next-day supply on 1000’s of things from the principle Amazon retailer.
+A subscription normally prices simply £7.99 per 30 days and consists of the whole Amazon Prime Video library in addition to free next-day supply on hundreds of things from the principle Amazon retailer.

 - Check out the most recent offers for Amazon Prime this season